 I've been thinking a lot recently about the myriad views people have about what's wrong with the world - and all the differing opinions we have about what our priorities 'should be' when it comes to awareness raising and/or engaging in direct action to effect change.

 Some of us are politically minded, some are not.
-Some put their trust in science; others put their trust in spiritual or 'alternative' practices.
+Some put their trust in science; others in spiritual or 'alternative' practices.
 Some are only just waking up to the fact that there are problems to be dealt with whilst others have been campaigning for decades.
 There are those who choose to 'be the change' by quietly living low impact lives and there are activists who are prepared to face injury and even death for what they believe needs to change.
 In fact, we probably have as many different ways of 'thinking' and 'behaving' as there are issues to be dealt with.
 To my mind this is a positive thing.

 However, I have noticed recently that some groups, organisations and individuals spend a great deal of valuable time and energy trying to persuade others that 'their' way is the 'best' way, or the 'only' way.
 Or... that their 'issue' is the most important issue.